Americans have Letter size paper and A4 paper is just a little longer and narrower than this.

 Duvet.
 Australians use a lot of different words for quilts.
 We used to say continental quilt or eiderdown or comforter.
 Doonas are a lot more common than they used to be but unless you keep the air conditioning on, they cannot be used on the bed in spring or summer.
 See the Australian Writers' Centre article about the origin of the term doona.

 Australia.
-So named because in the world globe, it is in the southern hemisphere, underneath the other countries in the northern hemisphere.
+So named because in the world globe, it is in the southern hemisphere, down under the countries in the northern hemisphere.

 A drongo is a type of bird (which is actually quite a clever bird), but most people think the insult drongo is based on a racehorse called Drongo that never won a race.